How Medical Billing Audit Helps Small Practices?

 The Nuances of the Internal Billing Audit

 The internal audit is almost as much art as it is science.
-If you do decide to perform internal audits, keep a couple of things in mind.
+If you do decide to perform internal audits, remember a couple of things.

 It’s your job to make sure that your charges are accurate.
 Make sure your coders are proactive and monitor their work before submission to payers.
-The AMA suggests designating someone to spearhead any internal audit initiatives you do take on.
+The AMA suggests designating someone to spearhead any internal audit initiatives.

 - Reimbursement by CPT code